Zero Carbon Hub for Solarsense

 The form of the building is derived from that of a country barn with a large south facing roof to maximise the potential for solar energy generation.
 Systems include an extensive array of fully integrated photovoltaics, smart energy controls, mechanical ventilation and heat recovery (MHVR).
 Airtightness and insulation is to Passivhaus equivalent levels.

-The project was constructed by Natural Design and Build, and following fit out, is due for occupation in late 2016, with renovation of other buildings on site planned for phase II.
+The project was constructed by Natural Design and Build, now Space Framing and Dovetail and was occupied in late 2016, with renovation of other buildings on site planned for phase II, where planning permission has been achieved.